 Option "b" applies if the executive has established mechanisms for consultation that are accessible to the public, but that the public nonetheless does not use frequently.
 That is, the public does not typically engage with the executive on the content of the Citizens Budget, even though the executive has created opportunities for such consultation.
 Option "c" applies if the executive has established mechanism for consultation with the public, but they are poorly designed and thus not accessible to the public.
 Option "d" applies if the executive has not created any mechanisms to seek feedback from the public on the content of the Citizens Budget.

-d.
-No, the executive has not established any mechanisms to identify the public's requirements for budget information in the Citizen's Budget.
+b.
+Yes, the executive has established mechanisms to identify the public's requirements for budget information in the Citizen's Budget; while these mechanisms are accessible they are not widely used by the public.